How the non-metricity of the connection arises naturally in the classical theory of gravity: Derivation of the universal affine formulation of General Relativity Theory from the purely metric formulation

 where

-is simply equation~\eqref{nonmetricity} written in terms of the~auxiliary quantity ${\cal R}$ defined by~\eqref{def: calR}, instead of the~original object~${\cal P}$. \end{lemma} Proof of this Lemma is presented in Appendix~\ref{proof lemma non-metricity}.
-Using this identity we rewrite the~metric variation~\eqref{var Lag g 1} as~follows:
+is simply equal to the non-metricity \eqref{nonmetricity}, rewritten in terms of the auxiliary quantity ${\cal R}$ defined by \eqref{def: calR}, instead of the original object~${\cal P}$. \end{lemma} Proof of this Lemma is presented in Appendix \ref{proof lemma non-metricity}.
+Using this identity, we rewrite the variation \eqref{var Lag g 1} of the metric Lagrangian ${\cal L}_g$ as follows:

-We see, that our non-metric connection $\Gamma =\ \mGamma+N$, already defined in~\eqref{Gamma-gen}, arises here in a natural way:
+We see, that our non-metric connection $\Gamma =\ \mGamma+N$, already defined in \eqref{Gamma-gen}, arises here naturally:

-Now, we perform the~Legendre transformation between metric and the~connection.
-As the~first step, we put the~last term (the~complete variation) on the~left-hand side and obtain finally the~universal affine Lagrangian:
+Now, we perform the Legendre transformation between the metric and the connection.
+As the first step, we put the last term (the complete variation) on the left-hand side and obtain finally the universal affine Lagrangian:

-where now only the~symmetric (but not necessarily metric!) connection $\Gamma$ and the~matter fields $\phi$ play role of independent configuration variables:
+where now only the symmetric (but not necessarily metric!) connection $\Gamma$ and the matter fields $\phi$ play the role of independent configuration variables:

-The~metric $g_{\mu\nu}$ (represented here by the~momentum $\pi^{\mu\nu}$) and its derivatives (represented by $\partial_\kappa {\pi}_{\lambda}^{\ \mu\nu\kappa}$) are now shifted to the~level of ``response parameters'': they arise as derivatives of the~new affine Lagrangian with respect to $\Gamma^{\lambda}_{\ \mu\nu}$ and its derivatives $\Gamma^{\lambda}_{\ \mu\nu,\kappa}$.
-But, to be consistent, the~second step of the~Legendre transformation must follow the~first one: the~function ${\cal L}_A$ must be expressed in terms of the~new control parameters, whereas the~old control parameters must be eliminated with the~help of the~appropriate field equations.
-We have an analogous situation in thermodynamics where, to perform transition from the~adiabatic to the~thermostatic mode, it is not sufficient to replace formula $\delta U(V, S) = -p \delta V + T \delta S$ by $\delta \left( U - TS \right) =- p\delta V - S \delta T$, but the~new generating function $H := U - TS$ (the~Helmholtz ``free energy'') must be expressed in terms of the~new control parameters: $H = H(V,T)$.
-A similar phenomenon occurs during any Legendre transformation which we commonly use in theoretical physics.
+The metric $g_{\mu\nu}$ (represented here by the momentum $\pi^{\mu\nu}$) and its derivatives (represented by $\partial_\kappa {\pi}_{\lambda}^{\ \mu\nu\kappa}$) are now shifted to the level of “response parameters”: they arise as derivatives of the new affine Lagrangian with respect to $\Gamma^{\lambda}_{\ \mu\nu}$ and its derivatives $\Gamma^{\lambda}_{\ \mu\nu,\kappa}$.
+But, to be consistent, the second step of the Legendre transformation must follow the first one: the function ${\cal L}_A$ must be expressed in terms of the new control parameters, whereas the old control parameters must be eliminated with the help of the appropriate field equations.
+We have an analogous situation in thermodynamics where, to perform transition from the adiabatic to the thermostatic mode, it is not sufficient to replace formula $\delta U(V, S) = -p \delta V + T \delta S$ by $\delta \left( U - TS \right) =- p\delta V - S \delta T$, but the new generating function $H := U - TS$ (the Helmholtz “free energy”) must be expressed in terms of the new control parameters: $H = H(V,T)$.
+A similar phenomenon occurs during any Legendre transformation, which we commonly use in theoretical physics.
 For example, formula